 Abstract: The structure of economic inequality shapes patterns of government spending.
 We examine the distribution of economic productivity (dispersion and skew) across sub-national regions as a factor explaining the level and allocation of central expenditure.
 As regional productivity becomes more dispersed, the preferences informing national decision-making should diverge, thus impeding agreement to expand the central state.
 However, if regional productivity becomes more rightly skewed, an increasing number of less productive regions may be able to press for greater central outlays.
 Both structural features of inter-regional inequality also shape the allocation of centralized spending.
 With growing economic dispersion across regions, decision-makers are more likely to agree to fund policy categories that aid qualified citizens in all regions over those that are locally targeted.
 By contrast, with inter-regional inequality skewing farther to the right, the central expenditure is likely to become more locally targeted.
 We find strong evidence for these propositions in error correction models using new measures of inter-regional inequality and government policy priorities for a sample of 24 OECD countries.

 - “Partisan Politics and Redistributive Policies in South Korea: Evidence from National Level Data Analysis” (with Eunyoung Ha, Lisa Piergallini).
-R & R at the Journal of East Asian Studies.
+Journal of East Asian Studies.

 Abstract: This paper examines the impact of partisan politics on social expenditures—namely, social security and welfare (SSW), education, and health—in regional governments of South Korea from 2002 to 2013.
 We find that the central government tends to transfer more subsidies to the regional governments that are politically aligned with the incumbent party (i.e., those that have the same party affiliation).
 The subsidies then provide considerable fiscal room for the regional governments to expand social expenditures.
 We also find that regional governments affiliated with the centrist party (Saejeongchi minju yeonhap or The New Politics Alliance for Democracy) tend to spend significantly more for SSW and education than do those affiliated with the rightist party (Saenuri-dang or The New Frontier Party).
 Our findings suggest that partisan politics play a significant role in the allocation of resources to the subnational governments and, in turn, to their constituents.

-- “Measuring Geographic Distribution for Political Research” (with Melissa Rogers)
+- “Measuring Geographic Distribution for Political Research” (with Melissa Rogers).
+Political Analysis

 Abstract: Political scientists are increasingly interested in the geographic distribution of political and economic phenomena.
 Unlike distribution measures at the individual level, geographic distributions depend on the “unit question” in which researchers choose the appropriate political unit to analyze, such as nations, sub-national regions, urban and rural areas, or electoral districts.
 In this research, we identify concerns with measuring the geographic distribution and comparing distributions within and across political units.
 In particular, we highlight the potential for threats to inference based on the modifiable areal unit problem (MAUP) whereby measuring concepts at different unit aggregations alters the observed value.
 To help manage measurement error when the unit of observation is unclear, or the appropriate data is not available, we introduce a new measure of geographic distribution which accounts for fluctuations in the scale and number of political units considered.
 We demonstrate, using Monte Carlo simulations, that our measure is more stable across political units than commonly used measures and it reduces measurement fluctuations associated with MAUP.